calm-palm/cotm-randomizer/README.md

 0. Either use the default seed in "seed.txt" or edit this file and specify an unsigned integer of your choice to use as the seed.

+1. Put your Castlevania: Circle of the Moon ROM into the same folder as the rando.exe executable.
+This is mandatory!

-1. Drag your Castlevania: Circle of the Moon ROM onto rando.exe or run it with the following syntax: .\rando.exe <ROM Name>.gba
+2. Drag your Castlevania: Circle of the Moon ROM onto rando.exe or run it with the following syntax: .\rando.exe <ROM Name>.gba
    The original ROM will be copied to "cotm_randomized.gba" in the program folder, and this copy will be patched by the program.

-2. Select any optional patches or rules from the list using the corresponding numbers.
+3. Select any optional patches or rules from the list using the corresponding numbers.
 Selected patches or rules will be marked with an asterisk.
 When you have made your decision, type 0 and then hit enter to proceed.
    Warning: Changes to randomizer rules will change item placements even with the same seed, so be sure to remember your choices when saving or sharing seeds.